-Jay Self, who is both a clinician and an academic, leads the children's research team and his current projects are designed to speed up the diagnosis and treatment of diseases which particularly affect young children.
+Jay Self, who is both a clinician and an academic, leads the children's research team.
+His current projects are designed to speed up the diagnosis and treatment of diseases which particularly affect young children.
 If you would like to help Jay's work please donate to Gift of Sight using the dropdown arrow to locate 'Paediatrics'.

 For queries please contact Ailsa in the Gift of Sight office.